tijsvandenheuvel/machine-learning-notebooks/README.md

 The goal of this data analysis report is to predict if an employee will be absent often based on variables of the Absenteeism At Work dataset, with a focus on feature contribution.

+## Tweet analysis and emoji prediction

+This report describes the results of a research to predict emotion from tweets.

+More in particular the goal of this project was to predict an emoji based on text from a tweet.

 ## Wikipedia hyperlink network

 In this project is a study in